IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

     zassist ingest . -s 50
     ```

-After ingesting all the your additional documents, proceed to the next section to learn about adding skills to your assistant.
+After ingesting all your additional documents, proceed to the next section to learn about adding skills to your assistant.